%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 %% Figures can be either be 1-column wide or page-wide.
 One column is 8.6 cm wide.

-%% This is a page-wide figure (18 cm width).
+%% This is a page-wide figure (18 cm width), to use by default.

 \begin{figure*}[ht!]